 - Side-effects of medication.
 For example, angiotensin-converting enzyme (ACE) inhibitor medicines, which are used to treat high blood pressure, can cause cough.

 - Lung disease caused by smoking - chronic obstructive pulmonary disease (COPD).
-Lung damage causes cough and breathlessness to get steadily worse.
+The lung damage causes cough and breathlessness to get steadily worse.
 This mainly affects smokers.

-- Irritants such as cigarette smoke.
-This may be your own cigarette smoke, or from being in contact with other people's smoke (passive smoking).
+- Irritants such as cigarette smoke including being in contact with other people's smoke (passive smoking).

 Less common causes of cough